 There are only a few types of Swiss taxes for which the confederation claims exclusive taxation authority, including:

 - Withholding tax

 - Special consumption taxes

 Consequently, the cantons are given a wide latitude in the creation of their own tax legislation.
-Municipalities are only empowered to levy taxes that are authorised by the constitution of their respective canton.
+Municipalities are only empowered to levy taxes that are authorized by the constitution of their respective canton.

-In addition, the parishes of the three national churches (Roman Catholic, Protestant or Christian Catholic) levy a church tax on their members in almost all cantons, and usually also on the legal entities liable for tax in the canton.
+In addition, the parishes of the three national churches (Christian Catholic, Protestant, and Roman Catholic) levy a church tax on their members in almost all cantons, and usually also on the legal entities liable for tax in the canton.

 Thus the levels of Swiss tax authorities are:

-- Church – members of one of the three national churches (Roman and Christian Catholic, as well as Protestant) are taxed in almost all cantons.
+- Church: members of one of the three national churches (Christian Catholic, Protestant, and Roman Catholic) are taxed in almost all cantons